sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 3. Managers: coordinators and shepherds of processes, and work at inner levels in the outside-in organization.
 Nobody manages people, only processes.
 Specifically, managers coordinate the continuous improvement of the processes they focus on, liaising with CFLs, FLs, and product developers.
 A manager should be intimate with the way the work their process aims at improving works.
 As an example, a software development manager should be intimate with how software development works.
 This typically means they must have a strong background in software development.
 4. Founders or CEO: responsible to protect the system of work, and to come up with and continuously repeat the vision and the mission, so everybody is aligned.

+It's important to stress again the fact that nobody is managed by anybody.
+Formally, every employee reports to the CEO.
+CFLs, FLs, and managers coordinate the work of those teams closest to the customers, but this is nothing more than coordination.
+Managers are not subordinated to CFLs or FLs, it's just a different focus.
+So thinking about CFLs and FLs as directors, under the executives, and above management is incorrect here.

 ## One-way decisions must be reviewed and can be vetoed

 For two-way decisions, those who can easily be reverted, there's no need to seek validation outside a team.